-The objective of the waiver is to provide ongoing continuity of care through the provision of a RN care coordinator who serves as a liaison between the waiver participant and all medical and community service providers.
-The services offered in this waiver include: Environmental Modification, Pediatric Medical Day Care, Respite, and RN Care Coordination.
-RN care coordinators also monitor Medicaid state plan services received by waiver participants.
+The objective of the waiver is to provide ongoing continuity of care through the provision of a nurse care coordinator who serves as a liaison between the waiver participant and all medical and community service providers.
+The services offered in this waiver include: Environmental Modification, Pediatric Medical Day Care, Respite, and Nurse Care Coordination.
+Nurse care coordinators also monitor Medicaid state plan services received by waiver participants.